Geoff Mulligan: Career

 In 2001, Mulligan was hired by Invensys as the chief scientist for the Home Controls Division, where he worked on resource and energy management technology, including home gateway design and development, web-based tools, and low-power, low-speed, low-cost wireless networks such as the IEEE 802.15 standards marketed with the Zigbee trademark.
 Invensys worked on a project to put wireless IPv6 communications in smoke alarms and appliances.

 He was one of the founding board members of the Zigbee Alliance and was co-chair of the 6LoWPAN Working Group in the Internet Engineering Task Force (IETF).
 He was instrumental in the design of the IPv6 protocol and created and named 6LoWPAN.
 In 2006, he started the firm Proto6, consulting for companies and the US Department of Defense.

 Mulligan worked with others to launch the Internet Protocol for Smart Objects (IPSO) Alliance in 2008.

 In June 2013, Mulligan became one of the second round of Presidential Innovation Fellows, working at the National Institute of Standards and Technology (NIST) and was co-creator of the White House's SmartAmerica Challenge.
-He is currently serving as the US representative to the ISO Strategic Advisory Group on Smart and Sustainable Cities and is also currently serving as the Chairman of the LoRa Alliance and on the Board of Directors for the IPSO Alliance.
+He is currently serving as the U.S. representative to the ISO Strategic Advisory Group on Smart and Sustainable Cities and is also currently serving as the Chairman of the LoRa Alliance and on the Board of Directors for the IPSO Alliance.